Modern History Playlist

 Annexation of Awadh (1856)

-Awadh was annexed in 1856 by Lord Dalhousie on grounds of 'misgovernment'.
+Awadh was annexed in 1856 by Lord Dalhousie on highly controversial grounds of 'misgovernment' (misrule), not the Doctrine of Lapse.

-Awadh was annexed in 1856 by Lord Dalhousie on grounds of 'misgovernment'.
+Awadh was annexed in 1856 by Lord Dalhousie on highly controversial grounds of 'misgovernment' (misrule), not the Doctrine of Lapse.

 Fun Facts

-Wajid Ali Shah was exiled to Calcutta where he promoted Kathak and poetry.
+Wajid Ali Shah was exiled to Calcutta where he continued to promote Kathak and Urdu poetry.

 Prelims Strategy Tips